henriquezhaocoding/Face-detection/README.md

 # Face-detection
-Face detection using a camera
+Face detection using a camera.

+Whenever the camera stops detecting a face for over 30 seconds, the computer screen gets locked.